A resource-filled article on surviving the holidays after infidelity.

-We think it’s safe to say that the holidays can be the most difficult time of the year for those who are trying to heal from infidelity.
+We think it’s safe to say that the holidays can be one of the most difficult times of the year for those who are trying to heal from infidelity.

 When you should be looking forward with anticipation to all the joy, family gatherings and traditions that are a part of the season, many of you are instead feeling anxious and dreading the arrival of the holidays.